 The Group has also developed activities outside of the Democratic Republic of the Congo.
 This is the case in Kenya where the Group has acquired unique expertise in the field of laying fibre optic cables and in the sustainable energy sector.
 Groupe Forrest International has participated, as a subcontractor, in the construction of wind farms, in particular the largest in Africa: the Turkana wind farm in Kenya.

 A family identity

 As it has always been, the family identity of Groupe Forrest International is a guarantee of its stability.
 Today, all of George A. Forrest’s children work within the Group or in companies held privately by the family.
-Malta David has been Executive Vice-President and CEO of the Group since 2011, George Andrew is Executive Director in charge of cash flow, Mike Igor is COO of the Group’s Industry Cluster.
+Malta David has been Executive Vice-President and CEO of the Group since 2011, George Andrew is the Group’s CFO.
+Michael Igor is COO of the Group’s Industry Cluster.
 In particular, he manages the production of the mechanical, metal, electrical and foundry workshops.
 With regard to Rowena Forrest, the youngest, she is responsible for the design and communications of the Cristallerie du Val Saint Lambert glassworks, a Belgian company recently acquired privately by George A. Forrest.